An lllinoisan Leaves

 February 23, 1989

 I wrote about bookseller Richard Bray for the Reader (“Books matter.
 People care.
 Change is possible,” a piece that can be read here).
-This column for Illinois Times is not a reprise, but a rumination on literature in Illinois, specifically on independent publishers of the sort that Bray championed and the bookstores that sustain them.
+This column for Illinois Times is that piece recast as a rumination on literature in Illinois, specifically on independent publishers of the sort that Bray championed and the bookstores that sustain them.

 Lousy title–mine this time.